flame/blis/docs/Discord.md

 ## Obtaining the invite link

-Since we do not have access to an official Captcha-like service to confirm that you are, indeed, a human interested in the BLIS community, we have instead obfuscated our invite link in a way that should be easy for a human to unmangle.
+Since we do not have access to an official Captcha-like service to confirm that you are not a software bot, we have instead obfuscated our invite link in a way that should be easy for a human to unmangle.

 Here's an example invite link (for reference purposes only): `https://discord.gg/abC2jUVeip`